Stories from the Are You series:

 Mabel, at a bump from Dexter’s elbow, and a waggle of his plate under her chin, dished him the first slice.
 She cut another for Maxwell.
 Maxwell passed this up the table to Mrs. Felcher.

 “All right,” said Chilton.
 “You don’t care.
 No one cares.
 But I want you to know…”

-Ernestine rose without ceremony to unplug the coffee pot, and brought it to the table.
+Putting her back to him without ceremony, Ernestine unplugged the coffee pot and brought it to the table.

 “A guy like me doesn’t have it that soft, you know.
 It’s a struggle every day.
 Take those rags Maxwell was talking about.”
-He sat again, gave a minute or two to his dessert, pulled a cigar from an inside pocket and raised an eyebrow at Ernestine.
+He sat again, gave a minute or two to his dessert, pulled a cigar from an inside pocket and bugged an eye at Ernestine.

-“Yeah, it’d be a great thing, shutting em down…if I happened to own the competition.”
+“Yeah, those rags.
+It’d be a great thing, shutting em down…if I happened to own the competition.”
 He exhaled a brooding cloud.

 “Well, you got two, right?
 If you got two horses to bet on, you can give your jockey a little freedom with the reins.”